adrianthuo/teslaa-clone/README.md

-Tesla Clone is a React-based web application that replicates the user interface and features of the Tesla website.
+Teslaa Clone is a React-based web application that replicates the user interface and features of the Tesla website.
 It provides a responsive and interactive experience, showcasing Tesla car models, features, and more.

 ## Credits